Cantonese nasal-stop alternation: Different theories

-Most linguists believe that the syllables with nasal codas are the more basic originals while the stops are the colloquial variants.
+Most linguists view the syllables with nasal codas as the more basic originals while the stops are the colloquial variants.
 A few opine that there are an equal number of word pairings that are originated from the syllables with stop codas.
 However, it is generally agreed that the usage of the nasal members are less restricted than their stop counterparts.

 Other linguists regard the alternation between homorganic final consonants in pairs of semantically-related words as a feature widely found among languages of Southeast Asia as well as south China (Chuang-chia and Hmong for example).
 Such paired words belong to a "word-family", a term first used by Bernhard Karlgren (1934) to refer to sets of words with similar (but not identical) sound in Archaic Chinese that were related in meaning, representing relics of morphological processes.
 Similarly, Bauer notes that the Cantonese phenomenon is believed to be a remnant of an ancient word-derivation process, now no longer productive, in which different types of suffixes (causative and transitive) were attached to lexical roots.